 For more information, see:

-Why is it important to teach SEL at school?
+Why it's important to teach SEL at school

 Schools can play a pivotal role in providing students with the opportunity to gain greater social and emotional awareness and to practice interpersonal skills as they learn and grow.